Spiritdude/nodemcu-shell/README.md

  - command or app resides in `<appname>/main.lua` or `shell/<cmd>.lua`, so the shell is freely extendable
 - **shell accessible via telnet session** (this might change later)

-NodeMCU is a LUA runtime environment, so the shell is written in LUA.
+NodeMCU is a Lua runtime environment, so the shell is written in Lua.

 ### TODO
 - improve stability (commands can take down the shell)